Frequently Asked Questions on Temporary Parking Permits for Disabled Individuals

 8. Where can I use my Temporary Parking Permit?

 Any vehicle that displays a Temporary Parking Permit may use and/or occupy parking spaces reserved for persons who are blind or have disabilities.
-The vehicle can remain parking in the reserved space for an unlimited period of time without penalty, unless there is a length of time indicated by one of the following:

 9. Who can use my Temporary Parking Permit?